Interpretability and Generalization Bounds for Learning Spatial Physics: Proofs

-If the Green's function is known, the basis $\mB$ and analytical solution $\mA$ can be computed to give a much tighter estimate, as is shown in Fig.\ref{fig:theory_error_one_line}.
-The procedure is as follows.
-Compute a matrix of basis functions evaluated at each point in the domain,
+If the Green's function and data basis is known, the analytical solution $\mA$ can be computed to give estimate of error, shown in Fig.\ref{fig:theory_error_one_line}.
+The procedure is as follows: Compute a matrix of basis functions evaluated at each point in the domain,

 and compute the SVD of the basis matrix:

 Generate the Green's function matrix by symbolically integrating the Green's function using a compact basis: